Nov 20 2024 /

 Identify your needs and goals

-You’ll also need to define what you want to achieve through automation, so you know how to measure success.
+The first step to successful implementation is to understand where you are now and where you want to be.
+To do this, you’ll need to define the tasks you want to automate and what you want to achieve, so you know how to measure success.
 For example, do you want to save time and money, scale your business, or enjoy a better work-life balance?

 Choose the right tools